ChristophPirringer/dictionary/README.md

 ## Description

 _{This app receives words through a form, for which there can be definitions added through additional a respective word-specific form.
-Thus, a simple dictionary is created.}_
+Thus, a simple dictionary is created.
+Within it, both all words and specific word-entries can be deleted.
+While a delete-function for the definitions is planned, it is not functional yet.}_

 ## Setup